mwyvr/wxo/README.md

 `wxo` provides a command line utility for retrieving "real-time-ish" current weather conditions for a given geography, formatting the results in a manner suitable for use in minimalist window manager status bars like `dwm`.
+All output is text, there are no icons or colours to make your minimalist life cluttered.

+Results are cached and expire in 5 minutes; this to avoid overwhelming weather data providers and to remain within usage limits.

-Example output for Vancouver today:
+Example output for Vancouver (BC, Canada) today:

     Overcast Clouds 2.5C ↖NNW 3.2km/h

-If a weather alert exists, such as this spot in Ontario:
+If a weather alert exists, such as this spot in Ontario, Canada:

     !Extreme Cold!
 Clear Sky -27.9C ↖WNW 29.6km/h

+Or flooding in that other Vancouver, in WA:

+    !Flood Advisory!
+Overcast Clouds 40.3F ←W 3.6mph

-There can be zero or more weather alerts; currently the tool simply concatenates them.
-Here's an example from today for the Landes region in France at -lat 44.050505 -long -0.893669:
+At any given point a report will contain zero or more of these weather alerts;
+the tool concatenates and truncates them if necessary.
+Here's a truncated example for the Landes region in France at -lat 44.050505 -long -0.893669:

-    !Moderate Coastalevent Warning/Extreme Flooding Warning!
-Overcast Clouds 12.5C ↖NW 15.8km/h
+    !Moderate Rain-Flood Warning/Moderate Coa...!
+Overcast Clouds 10.5C ↗ENE 5.3km/h

-Results are cached and expire in 5 minutes; this to avoid overwhelming weather data providers and to remain within usage limits.

 ## Installation & Usage